 A foster home ideally would have a fenced yard and/or a secure pen.
 The foster family would preferably be someone who has some time that can be spent each day introducing the dog to new and novel experiences and increasing his general confidence.
 So many things we use daily are new experiences.
 Mirrors, screen doors, sliding glass doors, pools and children are all new.

-The presence of children and/or other pets in the foster home would be seen as an advantage so long as careful supervision of any interactions can be assured.
+The presence of older children and/or other pets in the foster home would be seen as an advantage so long as careful supervision of any interactions can be assured.
 Many of these dogs will eventually be placed in adoptive homes with children, dogs, cats, birds or other pets.
 It is therefore important to assess each Greyhound’s response and prey drive potential, so that good matches can be made between dog and adoptive family.

 How long is the fostering period?

-Each individual dog would stay in a foster home for typically three to four weeks but foster periods can be short term or longer depending on the foster parent’s objectives and the needs of individual pets.
-We are always in need of short term, 7 – 10 day fosters to provide a safe and healthy space for post procedure (spay/neuter) surgeries.
-If a suitable adoptive home is not available after this time, the dog may stay for a longer period, or be moved to a second foster home, which may have other experiences to offer.
-Although most Greyhounds are remarkable in the ease with which they adapt to their change in lifestyle, some may take longer than others to gain confidence with certain aspects of their new surroundings.
+Each individual dog would stay in a foster home until someone wants to adopt them.
+This can be as little as a few weeks to a period of months.
 Every family that fosters an RDRP Greyhound has the first right of refusal to adopt the dog should they wish.
 Letting the first foster go is the most difficult decision but the reward from watching other dogs go to homes is more rewarding than one can imagine!